March 16, 2012, BBC One

 Unlike Karamides, however, Squier has published her infant-brain research in the peer-reviewed literature, and she was quickly cleared when accused of violating the human-tissue laws.

 The irony is that the conclusion of “Paradise Lost” actually adds to the evidence for a conspiracy of sorts against doctors who question the prosecution model of shaken baby syndrome: By the end of the wrap-up segment, the Karamides character has videotaped her own suicide, confessing that, “as you correctly alleged,” she had conducted her research on illegally harvested baby brains.
 Autopsy reveals that she was an alcoholic.
-The packet that I’d hoped would reveal the results of her research contains only extensive interviews with a serial killer, who seems to have turned himself into a psychopath by head-banging as a lonely, unloved child.
+The packet that I’d hoped would document her research contains only extensive interviews with a serial killer, who seems to have turned himself into a psychopath by head-banging as a lonely, unloved child.

 Anyone who questions the classic model of shaken baby syndrome would be discouraged by the fictional outcome, but Waney Squier has filed a complaint, with both the BBC and Ofcom, an entity that describes itself on the web as an “independent regulator and competition authority for the UK communications industries.”